Ontario Sports Betting Sites: Best Ontario Sportsbooks in 2025

 It is a long, ongoing process, but one that helps consumers.

-While Ontario sports betting is legal, it doesn’t mean that everyone will be able to use these sites.
+While Ontario sports betting is legal, it doesn’t mean that everyone will be able to use Ontario sportsbooks.
 There are certain rules that are in place to ensure things don’t get out of control.

 For starters, you must live in Ontario and have a listed Ontario address.
 You also must be in Ontario.
 Some websites make you install a geo-tracker to ensure you are in the state.
 Beyond that, you have to be the legal gambling age.
 In Ontario, that is 19.